I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

 Some of Laos’s most popular waterfalls are easily accessible on your own.
 You can simply arrange your own transportation (such as a tuk-tuk or a bike rental) and follow clearly marked paths to the falls.

 Many falls, however, are set back deep in forested terrain, and it’s more common to reach them by taking part in an organized trek.
 If you are based in one of Laos’s main cities, such as Luang Prabang, you’ll easily find tourist shops advertising treks.

 Just look for ones including waterfalls.
 Or simply Google the fall you’d like to see, and you’ll find plenty of results for tour companies offering organized treks.
 These expeditions range from a few hours to multiple days, depending on what you’re looking for.
 They typically include transportation, local food, and a knowledgeable guide.
 For longer treks, you might stop in a local village or camp overnight.

-Usually these tours provide you with plenty of time to enjoy views of the falls or go for a swim if you’re so inclined.
-No matter what, expect a fair amount of walking and be carefully to choose a trek that is appropriate for your fitness level.
+Usually, these tours provide you with plenty of time to enjoy views of the falls or go for a swim if you’re so inclined.
+No matter what, expect a fair amount of walking and be careful to choose a trek that is appropriate for your fitness level.

 © 2019 Sam Shepards